Three Dimensional Z2 Topological Phases enriched by Time-Reversal Symmetry: Summary and Generalization

 Throughout the paper we only considered SET phases with bosonic bulk gauge charges.
 In a $Z_2$ topological order, the gauge charges can also be fermions.
 However, the classification of such phases requires a full understanding of strongly interacting SPT phases of fermions with time-reversal symmetry.
 A fermionic gauge charge can have either $\mathcal{T}^2 = +1$ or $-1$.
 For $\mathcal{T}^2 = -1$ noninteracting fermions, there are infinite number of 3d SPT phases (3d topological superconductors) with classification $\mathbb{Z}$~\cite{ludwigclass1,ludwigclass2,kitaevclass}.
 For $\mathcal{T}^2 = +1$ fermions, there is no nontrivial 3d fermionic SPT phase in the noninteracting case.
 Thus at the ``mean field level", fermoinic gauge charges will contribute classification $\mathbb{Z} \oplus \mathbb{Z}_1$, where $\mathbb{Z}$ comes from coupling integer copies of topological superconductor $\mathrm{He3B}$ to a deconfined $Z_2$ gauge field, and $\mathbb{Z}_1$ comes from coupling the trivial insulator/superconductor of $\mathcal{T}^2 = +1$ fermions to a $Z_2$ gauge field.
-However, it is well-known that interacting fermionic SPT phases can have a very different classification from free fermions~\cite{fidkowski1,fidkowski2,qiz8,zhangz8}, thus further study is required to finally determine the complete classification involving fermionic gauge charges beyond mean field.
+However, it is well-known that interacting fermionic SPT phases can have a very different classification from free fermions~\cite{fidkowski1,fidkowski2,qiz8,zhangz8}, and the current understanding of 3d topological superconductors with $\mathcal{T}^2 = -1$ is that, interaction reduces its classification from $\mathbb{Z}$ to $\mathbb{Z}_{16}$~\cite{chenhe3B,senthilhe3,youinversion,max14}.
+But further study is required to finally determine whether there is any strongly interacting fermionic SPT state without free fermion analogue.

 The author is supported by the the David and Lucile Packard Foundation and NSF Grant No. DMR-1151208.
-The author also thanks T. Senthil, Xiao-Gang Wen, and Ashvin Vishwanath for very helpful discussions.
+The author also thanks Meng Cheng, T. Senthil, Xiao-Gang Wen, and Ashvin Vishwanath for very helpful discussions.